surferfelix/ATT_TM_Group_1/README.md

 * `utils.py` The script contains the functions for the feature extraction.
 * `feature_extraction.py` The script extracts the features token, lemma, POS, prefix negation expression, suffix negation expression, n-grams, and embeddings.
 * `evaluation.py` The script contains functions to create a confusion matrix, a heatmap of said confusion matrix, and an evaluation including precision, recall, and f-score.
+* `CRF.py` This script trains CRF classifier and creates tsv with token and predicted label.
+* `SVM_Emb.py` This script trains SVM classifier with all features and includes word embeddings.
+It creates tsv with token and predicted label.
+This script can also be used for Feature ablation study.